Southern Alberta - 5th Edition

-Brand new to this edition, we list the best in backcountry accommodation for hikers, skiers, snowshoers and snowmobilers exploring the stunning wilderness of Southern Alberta.
-From remote alpine cabins nestled amid the peaks of the Rocky Mountains to easy-access day-use warming shelters, we’ve got you covered.Backroad Adventures
+For those looking to explore the backcountry in style, we list the best in backcountry accommodation for hikers, skiers, snowshoers and snowmobilers exploring the stunning wilderness of Southern Alberta.
+From remote alpine cabins nestled amid the peaks of the Rocky Mountains to easy-access day-use warming shelters, we've offer 20 backcountry hut and lodges from which to base your stay.Backroad Adventures

 In the latest edition of our Southern Alberta Backroad Mapbook you will find 100 listings for the best things to see and do while traveling along the region's highways, rural road and backroads.
 From quaint small-town museums to First Nations cultural sites and unique geological formations, there is something to see in every direction.Fishing Adventures

 From Bighorn Sheep hunting in the remote alpine of the Rockies to moose hunting in the lush valleys below, to bird hunting for ptarmigan and partridge in the sprawling prairies, there is no shortage of options for hunters in Southern Alberta.
-No matter your game animal of choice, we have you covered with species descriptions, tips, regulations and listings for each Wildlife Management Unit in the area.Paddling Adventures
+No matter your game animal of choice, we have you covered with species descriptions, tips, regulations and listings for over 45 Wildlife Management Units in the area.Paddling Adventures

 From challenging whitewater runs that will test even the most advanced paddlers to easy-access lakes and the long, meandering rivers of the prairies, Southern Alberta offers a great mix of paddling opportunities.
 In the latest edition of our Southern Alberta Backroad Mapbook you will find detailed descriptions of 60 paddling routes, complete with put-in and take-out locations, difficulty, length, river highlights and more.Park Adventures

-In the newest addition of our Southern Alberta Backroad Mapbook you will find detailed information for over 160 Provincial, National and Regional Parks, complete with access, activities, highlights and more.
-We also list Public Land Use Zones and recreation sites.
-From hiking in Banff National Park to horseback riding in Cypress Hills Interprovincial Park, we’ve got you covered.Trail Adventures
+In the newest addition of our Southern Alberta Backroad Mapbook you will find detailed information for over 180 Provincial, National and Regional Parks, complete with access, activities, highlights and more.
+We also list Conservation Sites, Public Land Use Zones and Provincial Recreation Areas.
+From hiking in Banff National Park to horseback riding in Cypress Hills Interprovincial Park, we've got you covered.Trail Adventures

 Whether you are looking for easy trail rides or hardcore mud-bogging, Southern Alberta is a hotspot for ATV riding.
 With endless scenic landscapes, plenty of abandoned historic mine sites and the sprawling foothills of the Rockies, there is no shortage of terrain to explore on an ATV.
 In our newest Southern Alberta Mapbook, you will find over 60 detailed descriptions of some of the best places to ATV around Calgary, Lethbridge, Medicine Hat and more.Snowmobile Adventures